radiator-software/radiator-faq/_pages/faq.md

 ### [What platforms are supported by Radiator?](#what-platforms-are-supported-by-radiator)

 Radiator supports all **the most used operating systems** (Unix, Linux, Windows and Mac OS).
-For a complete list for different operating systems and for example Linux distributions, please see our supported platforms page.
+For a complete list for different operating systems and for example Linux distributions, please see [https://radiatorsoftware.com/supported-platforms/]().